deeplearning4j/deeplearning4j/image-data-pipeline.md

 The [ImageRecordReader](https://github.com/deeplearning4j/Canova/blob/f03f32dd42f14af762bf443a04c4cfdcc172ac83/canova-nd4j/canova-nd4j-image/src/main/java/org/canova/image/recordreader/ImageRecordReader.java) is a subclass of the RecordReader and is built to automatically take in 28 x 28 pixel images.
 Thus, LFW images are scaled to 28 pixels x 28 pixels.
 You can change dimensions to match your custom images by changing the parameters fed to the ImageRecordReader, as long as you make sure to adjust the `nIn` hyperparameter, which will be equal to the product of image height x image width.

 Other parameters shown above include `true`, which instructs the reader to append a label to the record, and `labels`, which is the array of supervised values (e.g. targets) used to validate neural net model results.
-Here are all the RecordReader extensions that come pre-built with Canova:
+Here are all the RecordReader extensions that come pre-built with Canova (you can find them by right-clicking on `RecordReader` in IntelliJ, clicking `Go To` in the drop-down menu, and selection `Implementations`):

 ![Alt text](../img/recordreader_extensions.png)